-Before taking the theory and practical test (Quick Read)
+Before taking the theory and practical tests (Quick Read)

-What do you need to do before taking the theory test and the driving test?
-Read our step by step guide to help you through the process of learning to drive
+What do you need to do to pass the theory and practical driving tests?
+Our guide to help you through the process of learning to drive

 Applying for a provisional driving licence

 You can get a provisional licence when aged 17 or 16 if you receive PIP.

 To get the licence online cost £34, you will need a UK passport no more than five years old.

 Applying by post is £43, and you can pick up a “D1 Application Form” from the Post Office.